 When studying microphones and audio, the topic of unbalanced and balanced audio is sure to come up.
-Unbalanced and balanced audio are the two common ways to send audio from one audio to another (from a microphone to a mic preamplifier, for example).
+Unbalanced and balanced audio are the two common ways to send audio from one audio device to another (for example, a microphone to a mic preamplifier).

 Do microphones output balanced or unbalanced audio?
 The vast majority of professional microphones output balanced audio.
 These are the mics with XLR output connections.
 However, some professional lavalier microphones and many consumer-grade mics output unbalanced audio.

-Let’s explain balanced and unbalanced audio in more detail in this article and understand why some microphones output balanced audio while others output unbalanced audio.
+In this article, let's explain balanced and unbalanced audio in more detail and understand why some microphones output balanced audio while others output unbalanced audio.

 Balanced Audio Vs. Unbalanced Audio